-No progress to date.
-To be addressed in 2019.
+No progress to date due to budget constraints.
+To be addressed in 2019-2020.

 10. The Department should discuss with the college administration possible financial support for undergraduate research projects, where such support can aid in graduate student recruitment directed towards underserved minorities.